Piedmontese language: Characteristics

 Piedmontese has a number of varieties that may vary from its basic koiné to quite a large extent.
 Variation includes not only departures from the literary grammar, but also a wide variety in dictionary entries, as different regions maintain words of Frankish or Lombard origin, as well as differences in native Romance terminology.
 Words imported from various languages are also present, while more recent imports tend to come from France and from Italian.

-A variety of Piedmontese was Judeo-Piedmontese, a dialect spoken by the Piedmontese Jews until the Second World War.

 Lexical comparison

 Lexical comparison with other Romance languages and English: